goatshriek/stumpless/tools/check_headers/README.md

  * there are no headers included that are not needed

-These properties are meant to keep compile times manageable while avoiding potentially complicated header interdependencies.
+These properties are meant to keep compile times manageable while avoiding complicated header interdependencies.

 The tool uses manifest files to determine what headers are needed for various terms.
-For example, the `c_standard_library.yml` manifest file lists the terms that may be used from the C and C++ standard libraries, and what headers are needed for each of them.
-For example, the ever-popular `NULL` term is defined in `stddef.h`, and so this tool will check for that include in any source file that contains it.
+For example, the `standard_library.yml` manifest file lists the terms that may be used from the C and C++ standard libraries, and what headers are needed for each of them.
+For example, the ubiquitous `NULL` is defined in either `stddef.h` or `cstddef`, and so this tool will check for that include in any source file that contains it.

 There are several subtle details and limitations of this tool, as it does not implement language parsing and is meant to be as simple as possible.
-To see a list of assumptions and quirks, look at the `check_headers.rb` script itself.
+To see a list of assumptions and quirks, look at the `check_headers.rb` script.